Home > Housing & homelessness

 We believe that everyone should have a safe and healthy place to live.

-To fulfill a 2018 legislative requirement, Grays Harbor County has been collecting information and input to update its local plan to address homelessness.
+To fulfill a 2018 legislative requirement, Grays Harbor County updated its local plan to address unmet housing needs.

 Housing Stakeholder Coalition